-New Zealand-headquartered JRNY aims to help insurance providers protect people better with its highly configurable and artificially intelligent Insurance Distribution Platform.
+New Zealand-headquartered JRNY helps insurance providers protect people better with its highly configurable and intelligent Insurance Distribution Product.

 As the industry’s burgeoning insurtech sector shows no sign of slowing down, we have spent months compiling a list of 100 insurtech firms we believe have the potential to transform the industry—and thus to succeed as companies in their own right.
 This list was compiled based on the results of a global online survey which prompted our readers to nominate companies they have been impressed with.
 This was complemented by the work of our in-house research team and the knowledge of our editorial staff.
 The companies featured here are of all sizes and many are far from startups—what they have in common is their ability to make a tangible and positive difference to aspects of the risk transfer industry globally.